Download our guide to building an effective literacy program in your district.

 Individualized Instruction

-Assessments by Ignite Reading tutors revealed nearly half of the RPS 1st graders were at kindergarten-level foundational skills.
+Assessments by Ignite Reading tutors revealed nearly half of the RPS 1st graders were still working with kindergarten-level foundational skills.

 To help students close their reading gaps, Ignite Reading paired each child with a virtual tutor highly trained in providing explicit, direct instruction of foundational reading skills.
 Instruction was differentiated to meet the unique needs of each student and delivered one-to-one daily during the school day.